-HEN I heard the voice of the Lord, saying, 'Whom shall I send, and who will go for Us?'"
+HEN I heard the voice of the Lord, saying, 'Whom shall I send, and who will go for Us?""
 (Isaiah 6:8).

 And I said: Go where, Lord?
 Will it be a nice place to live?
 A comfortable climate?
 A compatible lifestyle?
 Not too far from home?

-Will there be adequate cultural and recre-

-ational opportunities?
-Good schools for my children?
+Will there be adequate cultural and recreational opportunities?
+Good by JUDY DOWNS DOUGLASS schools for my children?
 An encouraging church family?
 Is it safe?
+For how long, Lord?